riglr/riglr/riglr-evm-tools/README.md

 ## Safety and Security

-- Private keys are stored in a secure global context
+- Private keys are managed per-client instance, not globally
 - All addresses are validated before use
 - Automatic nonce management prevents transaction conflicts
 - Gas estimation with configurable limits
 - Slippage protection for DeFi operations
+- Thread-safe client instances can be cloned and shared

 ## License